pbergman/a/docs/tasks_reference.md

 ```
 tasks:

     # Prototype
     name:
+        abstract:             false
         name:                 ~
         help:                 null
         description:          null
         hidden:               false

+        # extra environment variables that will exported in head of script
+        exports:

+            # Prototype
+            name:                 ~

+        # Environment variables that will be used run this application.
+        #
+        # When not provided it will use the environment of parent process.
+        envs:

+            # Prototype
+            name:                 ~

         # Macros that can be used reusable logic the templates, see:
         #